Thursday, March 20, 2025

 “I am on the road (today) recruiting.
 I’ll be all over the state, and any type of lead I can get, we’re going to try to connect the dots.
 We want to get a little bigger and become a little more athletic.
 We have to stay consistent with the conference.
 We have to battle at every step.
 We didn’t shoot the ball very well this season, which surprised me.
 We’re going to try to cover anything.”

 Williams hopes to build around Brackett, as women’s basketball coach Dawn Henderson built around star center Hillary Klimowicz a few years ago.
-Klimowicz transferred in from St. Joseph’s University after her freshman year, then Henderson added pieces around her.
+Klimowicz transferred in from St. Joseph’s University after her freshman year, and then Henderson added pieces around her.

 READ MORE: Click here for our latest Sports coverage

 Klimowicz would be named the Division III National Player of the Year during the 2008-09 season.
-That same year, the Lions advanced to a third place finish in the NCAA Tournament, which is the best finish in school history.
+That same year, the Lions advanced to a third-place finish in the NCAA Tournament, which is the best finish in school history.

 “I’m trying to change the program here,” said Brackett.
 “I want to get this program back to our winning ways.”

 While Williams is going to follow all of the leads that he can find on players at the high school and college level, Brackett said that he is going to talk to players that he knows, as well.
-The young Brackett said he wants to bring in players, who care about winning, yet he believes the team is only a few pieces away from being set and getting back to the Lions winning ways.
+The young Brackett said he wants to bring in players who care about winning, yet he believes the team is only a few pieces away from being set and getting back to the Lions winning ways.

-Subscribe to our newsletter!
+Subscribe to get our latest content by email.

 Follow Us on Social Media: